 Depression is a state of mind.
 It is not a physical ailment; it is not a neurological disorder and it is rarely a malfunctioning of the brain.
 It is strictly a condition of the mind.
-And mind pervades your whole body and beyond.
+And the mind pervades your whole body and beyond.
 It is for this reason that pacification of the mind calms the whole body just like its restlessness upsets the whole system.

 In order to correctly adjudge the severity of depression, please go through the following section carefully and patiently.
-I will try to simplify but we are dealing with a complex subject.
-So, reread as many times as required to fully absorb the meaning.
+I will try to simplify it but we are dealing with a complex subject.
+So, reread it as many times as required to fully absorb the meaning.

 You have three bodies, namely, gross body (sthūla śarīra), subtle body (sūkṣma śarīra) and causal body (kāraṇa śarīra).
 Your gross body is your physical body made from flesh and bones etc. Your subtle body is made from your consciousness and an amalgamation of your emotions.
 And the causal body is made from your soul (read Self or Mind).